justin-eelma/ops_challenges/README.md

 I would like to explore conditions a little bit more.
 I could see the potential of making powerly efficient scripts through conditional formatting.

-A collection of Ops Challenges from Ops 201

 - [Class 02 Ops Challenge - Intro to Bash](/code/helloworld.sh)
 - [Class 03 Ops Challenge - Functions](/code/loginhistory.sh)